 John Dolan's first exhibition entitled George the Dog, John the Artist in September 2013 was a sell out success.
 This exhibition saw Dolan present new original works in a gallery setting for the first time and collaborate with over 50 of the worlds most recognisable street artists and graffiti writers.
 Since this debut exhibition, Dolan has been commissioned by organisations such as The Big Issue Foundation, UNICEF and The Musuem of London.

-John Dolan's autobiography will be published on July 17th 2014 by Century in hard back.
-A second solo show entitled John and George will open at the gallery on July 17th.
-John and George centres around the unique relationship between the artist and his dog George, moving on from his street works to a more intimate focus on their lives together.
+A second solo show entitled John and George will opened at the gallery on July 17th.
+John and George centred around the unique relationship between the artist and his dog George, moving on from his street works to a more intimate focus on their lives together.

 To enquire about John Dolan artwork please email email@example.com.